UPPMAX/programming_formalisms/docs/deployment/deploy.md

 !!! questions

     - How to make your program work for others?
+    - How to start a git repo from existing code project?

 !!! info "Learning outcomes of 'Deployment'"

     - I can mentalize the installation needs from the users' perspective